-This diagnosis is currently based on the visual observation of the forms of corrosion developed on the metals and on the knowledge and/or experience of each expert.
+This diagnosis is usually based on the visual observation of the forms of corrosion developed on the metals and on the knowledge and/or experience of each expert.
 The latter is not immune to an error of appreciation that may lead to inappropriate intervention.
 The only current alternative to consolidate the diagnosis is to resort to physico-chemical analyses to assess the extent of corrosion in the materials' core and its development on a microscopic scale.
 However, they are invasive and costly.

 Fig. 1: The steps involved in using the MiCorr expert system.